We've been kicking off the holiday season for 38 years (since 1986!) becoming a family favourite in Saskatoon and a seasonal tradition for so many.

 Team

 We're a non-profit organization led by a volunteer board of directors.
 A core committee plans year-round while the event itself is powered by up to 250 volunteers.
-Guy Paterson, Chair Ronna Hjertaas, CEO Mary-Lou Eastman, Vice Chair Kayla Kobiela, Secretary Raylene Kershaw, Operations Manager
+Guy Paterson, Chair Ronna Hjertaas, CEO Mary-Lou Eastman, Vice Chair Kayla Kobiela, Secretary Kim Callbeck, Director Perry Kjargaard, Director Raylene Kershaw, Operations Manager

 History